devlooped/SmallSharp/README.md

 ![Icon](img/icon-32.png) SmallSharp
 ============

-Create, edit and run multiple C# 9.0 top-level programs in the same project by just selecting the startup program from the start button!
+Create, edit and run multiple C# 9.0 top-level programs in the same project by just selecting the startup one right from the start button!

 ![Icon](img/launchSettings.png)